ubsuny/23-Homework5G1/Documentation.md

 ![Plot after filtration](https://github.com/ubsuny/23-Homework5G1/blob/main/Task2/Plots/filtering.png)

 ## Windowing
 Windowing is a technique used in signal processing to minimize the impact of discontinuities and artifacts that can occur when analyzing a finite segment (window) of a signal.
-It involves multiplying a signal by a window function, which is a mathematical function that is non-zero for only a finite interval.
+It involves multiplying a signal by a window function, which is a mathematical function that is non-zero for only a finite interval[[6]](https://en.wikipedia.org/wiki/Window_function)
 #### Main Goals of Windowing

 The application of windowing in signal processing serves several important goals: